r-saikat/blog/content/about/index.en.md

 ---

 <center><img  src="images/profile.jpg" alt="profile picture" width="400px" height="700px"/></center>
-Hi, I am a Biostatistics and Demography student at the International Institute for Population Sciences (IIPS), Mumbai.
+Hi, I am a Biostatistics and Demography student at the <a href='https://www.iipsindia.ac.in/' target = _blank>International Institute for Population Sciences(IIPS)</a>, Mumbai.
 I love to deal with applied Statistics.
-While not in class, you'll mostly find me reading novels and bingeing *The Crown* (this changes) over and over.
+While not in class, you'll mostly find me reading novels and bingeing a cool web-series (this changes) over and over.

 I shall use this blog as my personal space to share what I have on my mind.
 Though I started this blog to document statistical techniques, I have decided not to confine myself within its barriers.
 I'll write about places I visit (COVID-19!!! :upside_down_face:), food I had, books I read and much more.

 Feel free to have a look at the [GitHub repo](https://github.com/r-saikat/blog) used to maintain his blog and submit PRs.

-Want to send me a message?
+Want to ping me?

 <form name="contact" method="POST" data-netlify-recaptcha="true" data-netlify="true">
   <p>